alxblzd/alxblzd.github.io/_posts/2025-11-06-proj-terraform-proxmox-cloudinit.md

 Instead of installing from ISO every time, you make one template and clone it.
 Way faster.
 The template is just a base Debian image with Cloud-Init installed.

-**Important gotcha**: Proxmox's built-in Cloud-Init drive (ide2) doesn't play nice with Terraform's initialization block.
-You need to create templates WITHOUT the Cloud-Init drive for Terraform to work properly.

 ### What Cloud-Init Does

-On first boot, Cloud-Init handles:
+On first boot, Cloud-Init can handles:
 1. **Network** - sets up static IPs, DNS, whatever you need
 2. **Users** - adds your SSH keys, creates accounts
 3. **Packages** - installs any initial software
-4. **Scripts** - runs custom setup commands
-5. **Files** - drops config files in place
+4. and much more

 ### How a VM Gets Created

-1. Start with your template (base Debian image)
+1. Start with your template (base Debian image with cloudinit)
 2. Terraform clones it to a new VM
-3. Cloud-Init config gets attached as an ISO
+3. Cloud-Init config (proxmox snippet) gets attached as an ISO
-4. VM boots and Cloud-Init does its thing using snippet
+4. VM boots and Cloud-Init does its thing
-5. QEMU agent confirms everything's ready

-## Installation

 ### Prerequisites